Una865/IntroductionToMachineLearning/README.md

 I hope tha my future self would be proud on the fact that I was consistent with learning this very growing field.

 NOTE: There are not only homeworks in the folders.
-When learning new algorithm I like to play with different data types, therefore I've done small project every week, which are not included in the course which I will also post here :)
+When learning new algorithm I like to play with different data types, therefore I've done small projects every week, which are not included in the course which I will also post here :)